Subchapter 5. Electrical Safety Orders

 (C) Wet Location.
 Installations underground or in concrete slabs or masonry in direct contact with the earth, and locations subject to saturation with water or other liquids, such as vehicle washing areas, and locations exposed to weather and unprotected.

 Equipment.
-A general term which includes fittings, devices, appliances, fixtures, apparatus, and the like, used as part of, or in connection with, an electrical power transmission and distribution system, or communication systems.
+A general term which includes material, fittings, devices, appliances, fixtures, apparatus, and the like, used as part of, or in connection with, an electrical installation.

 Explosion-Proof Apparatus.
 Apparatus enclosed in a case which is capable of withstanding an explosion of a specified gas or vapor which may occur within it and of preventing the ignition of a specified gas or vapor surrounding the enclosure by sparks, flashes, or explosion of the gas or vapor within, and which operates at such an external temperature that a surrounding flammable atmosphere will not be ignited thereby.

 Exposed (as applied to energized parts).
 Energized parts that can be inadvertently touched or approached nearer than a safe distance by a person.
-Parts not suitably guarded, isolated, or insulated.
+It is applied to parts not suitably guarded, isolated, or insulated.
+(See Accessible and Concealed.)

 Fault.
 (See Current.)

 Fuse.
-An overcurrent protective device with a circuit opening fusible member directly heated and destroyed by the passage of overcurrent through it.
+An overcurrent protective device with a circuit opening fusible part that is heated and severed by the passage of overcurrent through it.
 (Note: A fuse comprises all the parts that form a unit capable of performing the prescribed functions.
 It may or may not be the complete device necessary to connect it into an electrical circuit.)

 (A) Expulsion Fuse Unit (Expulsion Fuse).
 A vented fuse unit in which the expulsion effect of gases produced by the arc and lining of the fuseholder, either alone or aided by a spring, extinguishes the arc.